 Stephens liked Mexico so much, he settled in Mexico City, started a family and acquired holiday property in Ajijic in 1937.
 Stephens and his wife, Annette Margolis (later Nancarrow), offered the use of this property to their friend Helen Beth Kirtland when she sought a suitable place to take her young children after splitting up (not for the first time) from her husband Read Goodridge, a Mexico City rare books dealer.

-Kirtland took her two young children to Ajijic and never looked back.
+Kirtland took her three young children to Ajijic and never looked back.
 She founded Telares Ajijic, employed weavers and, through enterprise, good fortune and hard work, built up a highly successful business.
-Both her children grew up in the village.
+Her children grew up in the village.
 After attending college in California, her daughter, Katie Goodridge Ingram, returned to Ajijic and ran an art gallery there for many years.
+Ingram’s absorbing and beautifully written memoir of her childhood in Mexico City and Ajijic—According to Soledad, memories of a Mexican childhood—was published in 2020 to rave reviews.

 Had it not been for Kaufman’s powers of persuasion, none of this might have happened.